As an Amazon Associate I earn from qualifying purchases.

 What, does it cost money to sell on eBay?!

 eBay Fees for those with a basic seller account range from 2% to 10% of the sale’s final value (meaning sale cost + shipping) depending on the category.
-The most common fee is 10% but due to taxes, listing fees, and bank transfers, most eBay sellers end up paying 13-14%.
+The basic selling fee that eBay takes is 10% but due to taxes, listing fees, and bank transfers, most eBay sellers end up paying 13-14%.

 If you have not moved to the eBay Managed Payment system and still use PayPal you will pay an extra 2.9% plus $.30 per transaction.
 If you are a top-rated seller or have a store subscription your fees will be marginally lower.